 Postgraduate awards in Great Britain

-Higher education institutions in Great Britain have their own awards or awards funded from other sources, such as Research Councils.
+Higher education institutions in Great Britain have their own awards or awards funded from other sources.
 The majority of Research Council-funded studentships are available through schemes such as Doctoral Training Partnerships (DTPs) and Centres for Doctoral Training (CDTs).
 These awards support PhD training in research areas relevant to each Research Council’s strategic priority research areas.

 Some institutions in Great Britain also offer Collaborative Awards in Science and Engineering (CASE), which are the same as CAST awards in Northern Ireland.
 These awards are mutually useful research partnerships between academic and partner organisations.
 CASE studentships are collaborative training grants that provide top quality science and engineering students with an excellent and challenging training experience, leading to a PhD.